-Mrs. Eddy told students that she wrote the Church Manual as she wrote Science and Health - under divine dictation.
-She unfolded the Church Universal and Triumphant, and faithfully and obediently recorded in the Manual many specific examples of how each individual must build his own church in absolute obedience to the Principle associated with this name Mary Baker Eddy or

-Pastor Emeritus.
-She also recorded the downfall of attempts to identify Church with personal control, and exposed the fallacy of believing that another can undertake to carry a student's burden or do his work.
-(4) Let it not be said that Scientists are bound by human councils as to "what should and should not be considered Holy Writ."
-(5) A man will hesitate to believe he can authorize God's word.
+Mrs Eddy told students that she wrote the Church Manual as she wrote Science and Health - under divine dictation.
+She unfolded the Church Universal and Triumphant, and faithfully recorded in the Manual many specific examples of how each individual must build his own "church" in absolute obedience to the Principle associated with this name Mary Baker Eddy or Pastor Emeritus.
+She also recorded the downfall of attempts to identify Church with personal control, and exposed the fallacy of believing that another can undertake to carry a student's burden or do his work (see Retrospection and Introspection 86:19).
+Let it not be said that Scientists are bound by human councils as to "what should and should not be considered Holy Writ" (S&H 139:15).

-On the contrary, the Christian Scientist is a member of the Church whose only priest is God's spiritualized man.(6) The pride of priesthood, attempting to play God, or to be God's sole and necessary intermediary between Him and His own, is the prince of this world, and has nothing in Christ.(7)
+One should hesitate to believe he can authorize God's word.
+On the contrary, the Christian Scientist is a member of the Church whose only priest is God's spiritualized man (S&H 141:19).
+The pride of priesthood, attempting to play God, or to be God's sole and necessary intermediary between Him and His own, is the prince of this world and has nothing in Christ (see S&H 270:22).

-It can help us to look beyond personality for the Discoverer and Founder of Christian Science, and the author of Science and Health and the Manual, when we understand Mrs. Eddy's own example along this line.
-Hugh A. Studdert Kennedy, a careful observer of Mrs. Eddy's sojourn with us, points out that she herself was dealing with thoughts and thinking rather than persons expressing such thoughts.
-He wrote: "The proud person; the deceitful; the madly ambitious person; the hypocritical - she never regarded otherwise save as varying manifestations of the one human mind" (see "Christian Science and Organized Religion," 210:9-24).
+It can help us to look beyond personality for the Discoverer and Founder of Christian Science and the Author of Science and Health and the Manual, when we understand Mrs Eddy's own example along this line.
+Hugh A. Studdert Kennedy, a careful observer of Mrs Eddy's sojourn with us, points out that she herself was dealing with thoughts and thinking rather than persons expressing such thoughts.
+He wrote, "The proud person; the deceifful; the madly ambitious person; the hypocritical - she never regarded otherwise save as varying manifestations of the one human mind" (see Christian Science and Organized Religion, 1st Ed.
+1931, 210:9-24).